mimran1980/rusteron_gsr/rusteron-archive/README.md

 ## Project Status

 - **Current Focus**: Our primary focus is currently on **rusteron-client**.
-However, developers can run a unit test in **rusteron-archive** that demonstrates recording and replaying from the archive.
+However, developers can run a unit test in **rusteron-archive** that demonstrates recording and replaying from the archive.-
-- **Alpha Version**: **rusteron-archive** is in beta stage, and developers are encouraged to experiment with it, but it is not recommended for production use at this point.
+- **Alpha Version**: **rusteron-archive** is in alpha stage due to aeron archive c bindings not been offically realeased by aeron, and developers are encouraged to experiment with it, but it is not recommended for production use at this point.

+⚠ **Important Warning**: The Aeron Archive C bindings used in this module require Aeron version **1.47** or newer, which has not yet been officially released.
+The library is currently built using the master branch of Aeron.
+Consequently, the Media Driver must also be running version **1.47** or the master branch to avoid segmentation faults.

 ## Installation